Laci Green: Personal life

 Soon after leaving the Church of Jesus Christ of Latter-day Saints, Green fell into a state of deep depression and struggled with self-harm and suicidal thoughts.
 She began to work with a therapist who helped her through her depression.
-She is now an atheist, though occasionally attends the Unitarian Universalist church.
+She is now an atheist, and occasionally attends the Unitarian Universalist church.

 Green identifies as pansexual.
-She now lives in Los Angeles.
+She is married and currently lives in Winston-Salem, North Carolina.